UP | HOME

 • Ideally working on the fallback goal and completing it successfully should set your team up to accomplish the core goal.

-• Stretch goal: if everything goes right, what do you hope to accomplish
+• If everything goes right, what do you hope to accomplish?

 • What happens if you relax some assumptions to make the project more difficult?